 Huge thanks to Emmie Spring from our Top Testers Club, who took the pictures for our simple step-by-step photo guide (below) and created our how-to video (above).

 Top tip: Even if you like to prep ahead, rein yourself in on the carving front until a day or so before.
 Once they're chopped into, pumpkins tend to collapse in on themselves and go mouldy after 2 or 3 days.

 How to carve a simple Halloween pumpkin, step by step

-4. Once you've cut around the top, remove the lid and scoop out all the seeds and fibre with a spoon or the scoop from your kit.
+Once you've cut around the top, remove the lid and scoop out all the seeds and fibre with a spoon or the scoop from your kit.
 Then scoop out some (or all) of the flesh.
 Don't forget to remove any seeds, fibre and flesh from the lid, too.
 You can use this to make our Spooky pumpkin soup and/or Annabel Karmel's pumpkin muffins.

 Now, using the knife with a serrated edge, or the cutting tool from your kit, cut into your pumpkin where your design's mouth is marked with a gentle back-and-forth motion.
 Cut around the mouth shape by drawing the knife back and forth and maintaining a steady downward pressure.
 Then cut out the eyes and nose in the same way.
 For safety, always cut with the blade facing away from you.